aneilbaboo/apollo-universal-starter-kit/README.md

 > of [Apollo], [GraphQL], [React 16], [React Native], [Expo], [Redux], [Express] with SQL storage support, for styling
 > [Twitter Bootstrap], [NativeBase] and [Ant Design] integration.
 Hot Code Reload of back end & front end using
 > [Webpack] and Hot Module Replacement to reflect your changes instantly and help you stay productive.
+>
+> A powerful aspect of this kit is the organization of the code into self-contained modules called features.
+> A command line script generates client or server side boilerplate and wires it into the infrastructure.
+Features
+> keep all the functionality for components in a single place and provide a standard structure.
+A client feature
+> is an object which encapsulates a React component plus its routes, reducer(s), representation in the navBar,
+> and other aspects, for example.
+See the section on Features for more detail.

 ## Hot Code Reload demo